Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

  ------------------------

 High-order single-byte characters (128-255):
-Almost all US-ASCII (CP437) accented alphabetics in range 128-159, and Windows-ANSI characters in range 160-255, display correctly in Messages.
+Almost all US-ASCII (CP437) accented alphabetics in range 128-159, and Windows-ANSI characters in range 161-255 (except 174|175),
+	display in Messages, either correctly (if the equivalent representation exists in CP437) or as an unaccented version of the character.
+YMMV -- test individual characters to ascertain that they print.
 	Select the ANSI codepage for your locale in User Configuration, line 21 (default=1252).
-YMMV -- test individual characters to ascertain that they print.

  ------------------------